Why did the Renaissance began in Italy: Photo of the interior of St.Peter's Basilica.

 There are two primary routes for applying for Italian citizenship via jus sanguinis:

-Judicial process: The judicial route is required for cases impacted by the 1948 rule or for applicants facing issues such as missing documents or administrative delays.
-In this process, a legal petition is filed in an Italian court to have the right to citizenship recognized.
+• Judicial process: As of July 2025, this is the only available route.
+Nevertheless, even after the implementation of the new administrative application system, the judicial route is required for cases impacted by the 1948 rule or for applicants facing issues such as missing documents or administrative delays.

-Hiring a lawyer or a specialized consultancy is necessary for navigating this route.
-While the judicial process can be more expensive than the administrative route, it is often faster and ensures a legally binding decision.
+Hiring a lawyer or a specialized consultancy is necessary for navigating the Italian judicial system.

 Challenges in the process